atv2016/alien_invasion/README.md

 All the mistakes and things that don't work properly, or are hacky, are all mine.

 # Assets
-All sounds is created by me.
+All sounds are created by me.
 I don't know where the backgrounds or alien assets come from so please use your own if you fork this and redistribute.

 # Prequirements